 ifstatement that checks the expression to be null.
 See Postfix Templates for details.

 Source templates, which are only available for C#, can be created right in the code of your project as extension methods.
 As soon as you define a source template, you can pick it up in the completion list of corresponding types, similarly to postfix templates.
 For more information, see Source Templates

-File templates are used to create one or more new files with predefined code, such as a type declaration, unit test, etc. File templates have no shortcuts, they are identified by their descriptions.
-See Creating Files from Templates for details.
+File templates are used to create one or more new files with predefined code, such as a type declaration, unit test, and so on.
+File templates have no shortcuts, they are identified by their descriptions.
+See Create Files from Templates for details.

 For custom cases, JetBrains Rider provides tools for creating, editing user-defined code templates that can cover any particular aspect of your development practices.